 - and MUCH more!
 For many cloud-based VoIP providers, the options for digital features are endless!

 Which Types of Businesses Would Benefit the Most?

 The flexible advantages of a cloud phone system may be very enticing.
 But you want to make sure it’s the best fit for your business!
 Consider your work environment, and where you normally prefers to communicate and take calls.

 The types of businesses that would most likely to benefit from a cloud-based phone system are…

-- Smaller businesses planning “scaling up”: Since cloud-based systems are extremely easy to upgrade and scale (think: no hardware!) if you’re working for a business that’s growing quickly, you might consider this phone system so you can add more lines or relocate without incurring massive costs.
+- Smaller businesses planning “scaling up”.
+Cloud-based systems are extremely easy to upgrade and scale (think: no hardware!).
+If you’re working for a business that’s growing quickly, you might consider this phone system.
+They let you can add more lines or relocate without incurring massive costs.